Swindon Town F.C.: 2020–present

 In early July 2021, it emerged that players and staff had not received their June wages, and that the County Ground's owner, Swindon Borough Council, was taking legal action after receiving no rent since April 2020.
 The EFL described the ownership wrangle as "concerning" and imposed a transfer embargo on the club.
 In pre-season friendlies at Melksham Town and Hungerford Town, Swindon fielded sides featuring just a few experienced first-team players, with the rest of the squads being composed of youngsters and trialists.
 The club then cancelled its planned pre-season friendly with Swansea City at the County Ground on 17 July 2021, citing "ongoing logistical and operational issues".
 On 15 July 2021, it was reported that the club had paid 60% of the outstanding wages due in June.
 On 21 July 2021, it was reported that Power had transferred ownership of his shares in the club, and that the EFL had granted Morfuni consent to acquire additional shares, having passed its owners' and directors' test.
-Morfuni appointed Ben Garner as head coach and Ben Chorley as director of football plus Rob Angus (a former Nationwide director) appointed as CEO and, on 26 July 2021, the new management announced their first signing, with midfielder Ben Gladwin returning for a fourth spell at Swindon.
+Morfuni appointed Ben Garner as head coach, Ben Chorley as director of football and Rob Angus (a former Nationwide director) as CEO and, on 26 July 2021, the new management announced their first signing: Ben Gladwin returned for a fourth Swindon spell.
 On 16 September 2021, Swindon Town was given a suspended three-point deduction by the EFL, relating to the non-payment of player wages in June.